wrodie/behringer-mixer/README.md

 ```

 #### async `mixer.subscription_connected()`
-Returns true if the module has received data from the mixer in the last 20 seconds.
+Returns true if the module has received data from the mixer in the last 15 seconds.

+#### async `mixer.subscription_status_register(callback_function)`
+Register a function to be called when the subscription status changes.
+This function is called when `subscription_connected()` changes.

 #### async `mixer.unsubscribe()`
 Stops the module listening to real time updates